-⚠ WARNING: To ensure the safe working of the en-route heating any replacement high pressure hoses must be of the same type as originally fitted.
+A WARNING: To ensure the safe working of the en-route heating any replacement high pressure hoses must be of the same type as originally fitted.
 They must have the safety valve to ensure that the gas does not leak out in the event of damage to the gas pipe work in the event of a traffic collision.

-⚠ WARNING: When travelling using the en-route system all other LPG appliance shut off valves must be in the closed position including the cooker, water heater etc.
+A WARNING: When travelling using the enroute system all other LPG appliance shut off valves must be in the closed position including the cooker, fridge, etc.

 Note: It is dangerous and illegal to operate other LPG appliances whilst travelling.
-Service and repairs must only be carried out by a competent service engineer.